 Back in June 2016, the Department of Justice first found that the Young Shakespeare Players East (YSPE) had violated the Americans with Disabilities Act (ADA) when it refused to make accommodations for Mason Wicks-Lim’s allergies to peanuts and nuts and essentially barred the then 10-year-old from the program.

-Then on December 18, the DOJ reached a settlement with the theater company.
+Then in December 2017, the DOJ reached a settlement with the theater company.
 In a press release, the department says the terms are that YSPE will “implement a disability non-discrimination policy; implement a process by which reasonable modifications will be considered and provided to participants with disabilities; and conduct appropriate training.”

 In their original complaint, filed in late 2015, the Wicks-Lim family said that accommodations being requested for Mason, then 10 years old, included always being in the presence of an adult trained in the use of an epinephrine auto-injector.